morpho-matters/morpho/README.md

 - pyinstaller Morpho.py (on Mac)

 Two directories will be created called "build" and "dist", the relevant one being "dist" (you can delete "build").
 Within "dist" there will be a single directory called "Morpho".
 Copy and paste the "animations" and "resources" directories into the "dist" directory and you're done.

+Note: The "resources" directory will actually contain two different versions of gifsicle: one for Windows and one for Mac.
+As an optional final step, you can delete whichever one is NOT for your platform: i.e. delete "gifsicle.exe" if exporting on Mac, or delete "gifsicle" if exporting on Windows.